arif-rh/grocery-crud/CUSTOM README.txt

    because sometime we need to show currency in right alignment, and another column shown in center alignment.
    You can see documentation and example about this in the commit notes.

+2. Adding New Function : get_real_fields()

+   This function use to check whether column is real or fake by callback_column to avoid error unknown column when used for searching Update examples to show what that means.